aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 /** detect worker feature */
 if (window.Worker) {
     /**
-     * Worker APIs is availabel
+     * Worker APIs is available
      * ...
      */
 }